 - Have concerns about completing your own tax calculations accurately and entirely

-If you meet any of those descriptions, the cost of advice from a certified public accountant or tax attorney will be worth the peace of mind.
+If any of those describe you, the cost of advice from a certified public accountant or tax attorney will be worth the peace of mind.

 5. Do (a Little) Research